 Good Day DePaul is a weekly television news program about DePaul that is produced by students in the College of Communication.
 Students do on-air reporting and anchoring for the program.
 They also work as producers, directors, and camera people.
 Good Day DePaul has won many honors from both the Society of Professional Journalists and the Chicago Television Academy.

 The Graduate Communication Association is a student-led, student-run organization with a primary goal to create community, relationships and camaraderie among students in the seven graduate programs in the College of Communication.
 We serve as a resource for students, faculty, staff and administration by offering a space to better meet the needs of the graduate students of DePaul University.
 We also provide students the opportunity to get involved in networking and social events, as well as philanthropic service hours.

-The College offers an internship program through which majors and minors can earn academic credit and gain practical experience in a professional setting.
+The College offers an undergraduate internship program through which majors and minors can earn academic credit and gain practical experience in a professional setting.
 Students may be enrolled in CMN 394, Advanced Communication Internship, and/or CMN 395, Communication Internship Special Topics (topics vary), only after meeting college-established eligibility requirements.
 An individual student may participate in several internship experiences.
 A maximum of 16 quarter hours of internship and practicum credit can be applied to degree requirements.
-CMN 394 may be used to fulfill the Junior Year Experiential Learning Requirement in the Liberal Studies Program and/or as a major field requirement.
+CMN 394 may be used to fulfill the Experiential Learning Requirement in the Liberal Studies Program and/or as a major field requirement.
 If a second internship is taken, CMN 395 may count as a communication elective.
 A maximum of two graded internships can be used toward the major field requirements.
 Subsequent hours of internship credit are taken through different CMN 395 special topics courses and fulfill unrestricted electives.
 Communication minors may have one graded internship count towards completion of the minor.